kyma-project/test-infra/docs/prow/prow-jobs.md

 ## Create jobs

-Jobs are generated from templates in the `templates` directory.
-For details on how to configure templates, see [Configure templates](./templates.md).
-To generate jobs run following command in the root of the repository:
+Jobs are generated from templates stored in the `templates` directory.
+For details on how to configure templates, see [this](./templates.md) document.
+To generate jobs run this command in the root of the repository:

 ```
 go run development/tools/cmd/rendertemplates/main.go --config templates/config.yaml